 Several new independent businesses have opened, joining many older, stores and bars on West Seventh Street, the main thoroughfare.
 Artists favor the area for the industrial-urban vibe, and popular co-op Mississippi Market opened a store in the area.
 The neighborhood has a broad appeal, with families moving in as well as artists and young professionals.

 House prices are above average for St. Paul but are still among the more affordable in the southern and western parts of downtown St. Paul.

 West Side isn't on the west side of St. Paul.
 Rather, it's on the west bank of the meandering Mississippi River, which puts it south of downtown and separated from the rest of St. Paul by the river.
 Four road crossings over the Mississippi River link Wests Side to downtown St. Paul: the High Bridge, Robert Street Bridge, the Wabasha Street Bridge, and Highway 52.

 Being relatively isolated gives West Side a different character, and some parts feel almost suburban.
-There are pockets of new development, and some new low- and moderate-income housing.
+There are pockets of new development, and some new low to moderate-income housing.

 The eastern part of the neighborhood contains a small airport, St. Paul Downtown Airport (aka Holman Field).

 The central part of the neighborhood is the heart of St. Paul's Mexican community, known as the District del Sol.
 The annual Cinco de Mayo fiesta in the district is one of St. Paul's largest celebrations.

 House prices are a good value for St. Paul, being lower than the average for the city.